yatesco/seafile-docs/deploy_pro/download_and_setup_seafile_professional_server.md

 # Download and Setup Seafile Professional Server
 ## <a id="wiki-preparation"></a>Preparation ##

-The following document is tested in Ubuntu 14.04.
-We recommend that you use Ubuntu 14.04 as your server.
+The following document is tested in Ubuntu 14.04 and CentOS 7.
+We recommend that you use Ubuntu 14.04 or CentOS 7 as your server.

 > NOTE:
 >
 > If you are using Ubuntu 14.04, you can use the following command to install all the dependency that Seafile requires at one time.
 >
 > ```
 > sudo apt-get install openjdk-7-jre poppler-utils libpython2.7 python-pip \
 > mysql-server python-setuptools python-imaging python-mysqldb python-memcache python-ldap
 >
 > sudo pip install boto
 > ```
 >
-> CentOS 6.6:
+> CentOS 7:
 >
 > ```
 > wget https://bootstrap.pypa.io/get-pip.py
 > sudo python get-pip.py